BaneleMlamleli/swaglabs/README.md

 There are three ways one can run this project

-- You can run it directly from the test class
+- You can run it directly at a test class level not individual methods, by clicking the play button
-- Run from testng.xml
+- Run from testng.xml with the command **mvn test -DsuiteXmlFile=testng.xml**
-- Run using maven command _mvn test_
+- Run using maven command **mvn test**